 MY BPD STORY:

 If you have read some of my previous blog posts you will know that I quite often talk about my depression, anxiety and BPD diagnosis.
 This is something that I have been battling both emotionally and physically since I was 13/14 years old.
 It all began back in school when I hit puberty.
 I quickly discovered that I am not very good at controlling my emotions and at certain times of the month I struggle very badly.
-It wasn’t until I was pregnant that I was finally taken seriously and actually got a diagnosis.
+It wasn’t until I was pregnant that I was finally taken seriously and finally got a diagnosis.